Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

     - the background image for the "About" page was made by me by scanning a tea towels I have with a Canon MG3650 scanner, and then cutting the scan using Windows' Snipping Tool.
     I think I bought the tea towel at my local Lidl store.
 It says "Meradiso" on the label

-- Google Maps API documentation was used in the creation of the Script for this site.

 ### ***Acknowledgements***